AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

 1. Client-side Less compilation.

-   When your application is not in the production mode, you can set Magento to compile `.less` files in a browser, using the [native `less.js` library]
+   When your application is not in the production mode, you can set the application to compile `.less` files in a browser, using the [native `less.js` library]

 To set the compilation mode, do the following: